 - The RA should be notified immediately when a key is lost.

-You will be issued a Student ID card upon arrival your first year – you are expected to hold onto this card for the four years that you are at Maryville College.
-Your student ID card serves as your access to your residence hall building.
+Students will be issued a Student ID card upon arrival your first year – they are expected to hold onto the card for the extent of time they are a student at Maryville College.
+The student ID card serves as access to the residence hall building.
 Replacement cost for a lost ID is $15.
 Damaged cards may be replaced for free if you bring the damaged card to the Residence Life Office.

-The cost of laundry service is included in your room fees.
-Laundry machines are located in all residence buildings and are operated free of charge.
-Refer to the maintenance notices posted in each laundry room to report any performance or maintenance issues related to the laundry machines.
+The cost of laundry service is included in the room fees for residential students.
+Laundry machines are located in all residence buildings and are operated free of charge for students who reside in the residence halls.

-Contact a member of the Residence Hall staff to request maintenance or housekeeping repairs.
+Residents should email the Resident Director to request maintenance or housekeeping repairs.
 Minor repairs/ requests are usually handled within 24-hours.
-If the problem has not been corrected after 48-hours, notify a staff member.
+If the problem has not been corrected after 48-hours, students should notify their RD.

-Animals that bear fur, hair or feathers, pose fear or danger, make noise, or are too large to be kept inside a 30-gallon tank are not permissible in residence halls – including animals who are visiting temporarily.
-Fish in a 30-gallon tank or smaller are allowable without permission.
-Other pets must be approved by obtaining written permission of roommate(s), adjoining rooms, and the approval of a professor of biology who is able to ascertain the owner’s knowledge and ability to properly care for the animal.
-This must be submitted to the Residence Life Office for approval.
+Animals that bear fur, hair, or feathers, pose fear or danger, make noise, or are too large to be kept inside a 30-gallon tank are not permitted in residence halls – including animals who may be visiting temporarily.
+Other pets must be approved by obtaining written permission of roommate(s), residents of adjoining rooms, and the approval of Residence Life.
+This request must be submitted to the Residence Life Office for approval.
+Fish in a 30-gallon tank or smaller are allowed without permission.
 Any animal found roaming loose in the hall or not properly cared for will be banned.
-Violation will result in a $25 fine the first time the animal is observed.
-At this time, 48-hours is allowed for removal of the pet.
-If after 48-hours, the pet remains or reappears in any student room, the original owner will be fined an additional $25 and the animal will be taken to a pet adoption center.
+Violation will result in a $25 fine the first time the animal is observed, and it is required to be removed within 48-hours.
+If after 48-hours, the pet remains or reappears in any student room, the original owner will be fined an additional $25 for each day the pet remains on-campus and the animal will be taken to a pet adoption center as soon as staff can facilitate such an action.
+Students with disabilities requiring the assistance of animals within the residence hall, such as service animals and/or emotional support animals should contact disability services.

-Quiet hours are Sunday - Thursday, 11 pm - 10:00 am, and Friday - Saturday, 1 am - 10:00 am.
-However, during the first floor meeting, each floor may restrict quiet hours even more.
+Quiet hours are Sunday - Thursday, 11 p.m. - 10:00 a.m., and Friday - Saturday, 1 .am. - 10:00 a.m.
+However, during the first floor meeting, each floor may further restrict quiet hours.
 During finals, a 24-hour quiet rule is in effect.
-Violators of this policy are subject to disciplinary action.
+Violators of the Quiet Hours policy are subject to disciplinary action.

-24-hour courtesy hours are always in effect, and residents are encouraged to respect the rights of others.
-We discourage unnecessary screaming/yelling in rooms, stairwells or other areas of the hall.
-Locate your stereo, radio or speakers away from room windows and keep the volume at a reasonable level.
-Try to reach a compromise with students in your hall if someone’s behavior interferes with your right to courtesy hours.
-If you reach an impasse, contact a staff member.
+Twenty-four courtesy hours are always in effect, and residents are encouraged to respect the rights of others.
+Unnecessary screaming/yelling in rooms, stairwells, or other areas of the hall is discouraged.
+Locate stereos, radios, or speakers away from room windows and keep the volume at a reasonable level.
+Students should attempt a compromise with others in the hall if behavior interferes with courtesy hours.
+If an impasse occurs, students should contact a Residence Life staff member.

 Maryville College has an on-going relationship with RockTenn for campus-wide, single-stream recycling.
 Recycling bins can be found inside each residence hall.
 We encourage students to separate their recyclables and participate in this program.
 The main facility for this can be found behind Pearsons Hall at the large blue container.